Boyd Lake State Park

 Ice Fishing

 Ice fishing is available during the winter months.
-Please use caution when ice fishing.
-Have proper safety equipment and follow safety guidelines.
+Ice conditions can change rapidly.
+Please use caution when ice fishing and remember to inform a friend/family member of your return time, wear a flotation device, and carry ice awls/pick and a length of rope.
+Always have proper safety equipment and follow safety guidelines.

 Fish Species and Bag Limits